pnlpal/pnl-reader/README.md

 [![PNL Reader Introduction](https://img.youtube.com/vi/ffwHpFl_fBo/0.jpg)](https://www.youtube.com/watch?v=ffwHpFl_fBo)

+## Build

+1. use `yarn` or `npm install` to install requirements.
+2. `npm start` to start a webpack dev-server, add the `build/` directory in your browser's extension page to load the extension.
+3. To build for Firefox, please use the environment variable `BROWSER=Firefox`.
+So `BROWSER=Firefox npm start` will build a development version of this add-on for Firefox.
+4. `npm run build` to build the release version.
+The dest path is `build/`.
+And `BROWSER=Firefox npm run build` to build the Firefox release version.
+5. `./pack.sh` to pack the extension to zip file.
+For Firefox, use `BROWSER=Firefox ./pack.sh`.

 ## Feedback and Support

 We'd love to hear your thoughts and suggestions!
 If you encounter any issues or have any feedback, please reach out to us at [Programming N' Language Community](https://pnlpal.dev/category/3/feedback).